 Table 4-14 shows MassDOT's CY 2017 baselines and two-year and four-year targets for these measures.
 The Boston Region MPO, like all MPOs, was required to establish four-year targets for these measures by either supporting state targets or setting its own quantitative targets for the Boston region.
 In 2018, the MPO board voted to support the state's four-year targets.
 Table 4-14 also shows CY 2017 baselines for the Boston region's Interstate and non-Interstate NHS networks as a basis for comparison.
-As the table shows, the Boston region's share of reliable person-miles traveled on its Interstate and non-Interstate NHS networks as a whole.
+As the table shows, the Boston region's share of reliable person-miles traveled on its Interstate and non-Interstate NHS networks is lower than those values for Massachusetts as a whole.